thuongtruong1009/Snake-Game-OOP/README.md

 ## 🎨 We used
 + Java Core 8 and Java Swing basic.
++ Buffer, Builder and Socket I/O in Java API.
 + Function, loop, algorithms, implement, extend, Thread in Java.
 + UML diagram in programming.
 + Design pattern (although it hasn't really been applied completely, but overall I'm trying to make it happen).